MinhTeeFresh/SD_Assignment1/readme.md

     > ls
     - Utilize ***cd [name of folder]*** to move to desired folder.
     > cd Assignment1

-3. Once inside the project folder run the command
+3. Once inside the project folder run the command:
+    > npm install express

+4. After the installation is complete, run the command:
     > node app.js
-4. Go to your web browser and type in the following URL:
+5. Go to your web browser and type in the following URL:
     - http://127.0.0.1:3000/
-5. Press enter, the website should open up.
+6. Press enter, the website should open up.

 ## Using the Website -
 ### *Retrieving All Tweets*